Updated May 7, 2026

 When my oncologist recommended we plan for treatment, he ordered a new analysis of my CLL cells, called a FISH test, and a TP53 and 17p determination.
 These results were used to guide therapy recommendations.
 This is the basis for the CLL Society’s mantra, “Test before you treat.”

-Up to about a quarter of people on such initial treatments Some people can’t stay on them as long as intended.
-The different treatments have different side effects, but anything significant enough to require hospitalization is rare (<10%).
+In late 2025, data from a head-to-head comparison of three treatment options (continuous ibrutinib OR fixed-duration venetoclax-obinutuzumab or venetoclax-ibrutinib was published.
+A summary of that study can be found here.
+The key difference in therapy approaches were a time-limited (typically 1-year) combination of drugs versus continuous (i.e. life-long or until problems arise) use of a single drug.
+Up to about a quarter of people on such initial treatments couldn’t stay on them as long as intended.
+The different treatments have different side effects, but problems significant enough to require hospitalization are rare (<10%).
 Infection is more common in combination therapy.
-All three options have similar and high rates of success (over 70%) at keeping the CLL / SLL under control for at least several years.
+All three options have similar and high rates of success (over 70%) at keeping the CLL / SLL under good control for at least several years.

 Decision-making process

 There is a spectrum of ways to make a healthcare decision.
 At one extreme, a patient can delegate a decision to the clinicians or a family member.
 In other words, I could have asked my oncologist what to do and simply followed his instructions.
 Prior generations of doctors were very comfortable making decisions on patients’ behalf under the paternalism principle.
 In some cultures, the delegation of health care decisions to a family member or community leader is common.
 This is ethically acceptable, but only if a patient wants to take that approach.
 On the other extreme, a patient can bring their decision to the doctor and ignore any contrary advice from the oncology team.
 This, too, is ethically acceptable if the patient can provide a reasoned justification.
 Finally, the most common decision-making model is somewhere in-between, as a collaboration between the patient and health care team, typically including at least the oncologist, nurses, and pharmacist.
 In this model, the team presents options.
 It helps the patient decide, or the patient makes a request but explores other options with clinicians.
-My approach was a variation of this, which like during the Cold War, could be called “Trust but Verify.”
+My approach was a variation of this, using the Cold War phrase “Trust but Verify.”
 First, my oncologist recommended a well-established and proven treatment protocol.
 I then did extensive research about this, which included reading the original published studies, professional society guidelines, recent research presentation slide decks, and even FDA package inserts.
 I also got a second opinion from another oncologist and spoke with others who opted for this treatment in a CLL Society support group.

 Goals or “What Matters”